GHT1305/Embedded-System-Programming-Course-Project/README.md

 ### Power‑up Behavior

 - On power‑up, the STM32 initializes the clock, GPIO, DS18B20 driver, and LCD.
-- A splash screen with course code and student information is displayed, followed by a welcome screen “CAR ATC V1.0”.
+- A welcome message is shown on the LCD and the LED blinks to indicate that the system has started successfully.
-- After initialization, the system enters normal run mode and shows temperature, set temperature, and fan status.
+- After initialization, the system enters display mode and shows temperature, set temperature, and fan status.

-### Normal Mode (Run Mode)
+### Display Mode

 - The microcontroller periodically reads the current temperature from the DS18B20 sensor.
-- The LCD displays:
-  - Line 1: `TEMP   SET   FAN`
-  - Line 2: current temperature, set temperature, and fan status (`ON` or `OFF`).
+- The LCD displays: current temperature, set temperature, and fan status (`ON` or `OFF`).
 - Fan control logic:
-  - If measured temperature `temp >= temp_set` → fan turns ON and the LED is ON.
+  - If measured temperature 'is higher than or equals the set temperature' → fan turns ON and the LED is ON.
-  - If measured temperature `temp < temp_set` → fan turns OFF and the LED is OFF.
+  - If measured temperature 'is lower than the set temperature' → fan turns OFF and the LED is OFF.

 ### Setting Mode

-- When the user presses the SET button in normal mode, the system switches to “SET TEMP MODE”.
+- When the user presses the SET button in display mode, the system switches to “SET TEMPERATURE MODE”.
-- The LCD shows:
-  - Line 1: `SET TEMP MODE`
-  - Line 2: the adjustable set temperature value.
 - While in setting mode:
   - Press UP to increase `temp_set` by 1 °C.
   - Press DOWN to decrease `temp_set` by 1 °C.